lacework/terraform-provisioning/docs/integrate_gcp_with_lacework_using_terraform.md

 In order to integrate at an Organization or Project level Lacework requires the following resources be provisioned in Google Cloud:

-* **Google Cloud Project** - A project to contain the required cloud resources with billing enabled (It is recommended that a project is created specifically for Lacework)
+* **Google Cloud Project** - A project to contain the required cloud resources with billing enabled.
+When integrating at an Organization level, it is recommended that a project is created specifically for Lacework resources.
+When integrating at a project level all required resources for Lacework may be provisioned within the project being integrated.
 * **Google Storage Bucket** - A storage bucket for Stack Driver logs
-* **Google Pub/Sub Topic** - For Audit Logs events
+* **Google Pub/Sub Topic** - For Cloud Audit Logs events
-* **Google Logging Sink** - To export Audit Logs to Cloud Storage Bucket
+* **Google Logging Sink** - To export Cloud Audit Logs to Cloud Storage Bucket
 * **Service Account for Lacework** - A service account will be created to provide Lacework read-only access to Google Cloud Platform with the following roles:
 	* Organziation Level Integration
 		- `roles/resourcemanager.organizationViewer`